aliasimcoskun/fingerprint-recognition-with-mobile-camera/README.md

 ## ⚠️ Security and Data Privacy
 - The fingerprint images used in this project are personal data and have not been publicly shared.
 - The `examples/` folder contains blurred versions of real fingerprint images.

+## 📜 License
+This project is licensed under the MIT License.
+For details, please refer to the LICENSE file.